hnky/blog/online-meetups.md

 - Create your scenes in OBS
 - Setup ReStream for multiplatform streaming

-I hope this was helpfull to get you started with streaming your usergroup meeting, without leaving your home.
-If you have any addons or orther tips let me know!
+I hope this was helpful to get you started with streaming your user group meeting, without leaving your home.
+If you have any addons or other tips let me know!